Kegerator Foam Problems? – Fight the First Foamy Pint!

-Another potential pitfall are warm beer lines.
+This is caused by warm beer lines or other warm equipment in the path of your beer.
 The beer that’s sitting in your beer lines is warming up.
 Warmer beer does not hold CO2 as readily.
 Your warm-ish beer hits the faucet and whammo… you get foam for the first couple pours.
 The problem clears up because your lines, shanks and faucets cool down after you’ve run enough beer through the lines.
 I’ve seen people discard half a pitcher of foamy beer before things clear up.
 Lost beer isn’t good.

-The solution usually revolves around getting and keeping your lines chilled as much as possible.
+The solution revolves around getting and keeping your lines chilled as much as possible

 - Use a recirculating fan to stamp out warm spots.
 I have a freezer based kegerator/keezer and this has resolved the first foamy pint issue for my kegerator.
 See: Kegerator Beer Line Temperatures & Reducing Foam with a Recirculating Fan